-Concurrent BS/MPH Program
+Concurrent Bachelor/Master/Graduate Certificate Program

 The concurrent BS/MPH program provides exceptional undergraduate students with the opportunity to obtain both a Bachelor of Science degree and a Master of Public Health degree in a shorter time period than typically required if both degrees are pursued separately.
 It was approved by the university in the Spring of 2010.